 ‘Mindfulness – A mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique.’
 Oxford Dictionary

-Mindfulness is used to help alleviate a whole host of conditions physically, mentally and emotionally.
-It is known to help increase levels of clarity, focus and happiness.
+Supporting you to find greater levels of clarity, focus and happiness.
 It brings a deeper level of richness and sense of connection to life!

-Victoria holds courses that will support you in developing your own practice and overcome obstacles that you perceive to be in your way so that you can apply these techniques to your own unique lifestyle, however busy or distracted you may be.
+Victoria offers one to one consultations and holds courses that will support you in developing your own practice and overcome obstacles that you perceive to be in your way so that you can apply these techniques to your own unique lifestyle, however busy or distracted you may be.

 One to one support is also available in person or via Skype